13 Steps to Successful Blogging

-To keep your blog traffic and retain your visitors interest it is a must to update your blog daily with multiple entries.
-Though, I am seeing a growing trend of successful blogs that are not being updated daily, but they are successful and have a stable audience who continue to visit their blog daily.
+To keep your blog traffic and retain your visitors’ interest it is a must to update your blog daily with multiple entries.
+Though I am seeing a growing trend of successful blogs that are not being updated daily, they are successful and have a stable audience who continue to visit their blog daily.
 Regardless, these blogs are still updated weekly with multiple entries.
-Until you have a steady audience you should try to update your blog everyday with at least 3 or more daily entries.
+Until you have a steady audience you should try to update your blog every day with at least 3 or more daily entries.
 The best way to accomplish this is to set aside 1-2 hours a day for tending to your blog and adding new entries.
-It may even be wise to schedule a set time which you dedicate to your blog each day.
+It may even be wise to schedule a set time that you dedicate to your blog each day.
 Give yourself work hours and treat your blog as a job, what happens if you don’t come to work for days or weeks…you lose money or worse you get fired!
-Same applies here…if you don’t update your blog for days or weeks you’ll lose visitors.
+The same applies here…if you don’t update your blog for days or weeks you’ll lose visitors.

 It’s no secret.
 You must have traffic to profit from blogs.
 There are numerous ways to build traffic.
 Paid advertising, free advertising, viral marketing, search engine marketing, RSS/XML feeds, and word-of-mouth.
 You should always use your blog URL address in the signature of your email, forum discussions, message boards, or any other communication media.